devfelipereis/devfelipereis/README.md

 <h1 align="center">Hi 👋, I'm Felipe</h1>
 <h3 align="center">A passionate developer from Brazil</h3>

-- 🔭 I also work for a company called [Pandô APPs](https://pandoapps.com.br).
+- 🔭 I work for a company called [Pandô APPs](https://pandoapps.com.br).
 We usually use Laravel, Ionic, Flutter and Docker.

-- 🌱 I’m currently learning **NestJS, Flutter and and some other stuff**
+- 🌱 I’m currently learning **NestJs,Go and some other stuff**

 - 📫 How to reach me **felipereis@pandoapps.com.br**